Hilary, one of our secretaries at work gave me this recipe.

 Although it doesn’t really need it, I love this cake with a dollop of cream on the side and a hand-full of raspberries.

-The sponges also freeze really well, ready to be iced later on.
+The sponge also freezes really well, ready to be iced later on.